isamert/scli/README.md

 - `G` focuses last contact/message.
 - `d` deletes the message from your screen (and from your history, if history is enabled).
 - `i` show a popup that contains detailed information about the message.
+- `Alt+Enter` inserts a newline in message composing input field.

 ## Commands
 There are some basic commands that you can use.
 Hit `:` to enter command mode (or simply focus the input line and type `:`).